ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/using/circuit-breakers.md

 # Circuit breakers

 Circuit breakers are a powerful technique to improve resilience.
 By preventing additional connections or requests to an overloaded service, circuit breakers limit the ["blast radius"](https://www.ibm.com/garage/method/practices/manage/practice_limited_blast_radius/) of an overloaded service.
-By design, $productName$ circuit breakers are distributed, i.e., different $productName$ instances do not coordinate circuit breaker information.
+By design, Emissary circuit breakers are distributed, i.e., different Emissary instances do not coordinate circuit breaker information.

 ## Circuit breaker configuration

-A default circuit breaking configuration can be set for all
-$productName$ resources in the [`ambassador Module`](../../running/ambassador), or set to a different value on a per-resource basis for [`Mappings`](../mappings), [`TCPMappings`](../tcpmappings/), and
+A default circuit breaking configuration can be set for all Emissary resources in the [`ambassador Module`](../../running/ambassador), or set to a different value on a per-resource basis for [`Mappings`](../mappings), [`TCPMappings`](../tcpmappings/), and